Updated on Nov. 8, 2022, at 8:20 a.m. CT

 Delay gift giving

-With shoppers planning to spend an average of $967 during the holiday season, there’s no doubt this is an expensive time of year.
+It’s an expensive time of year.
 If it would help to spread the spending dollars out a bit, consider delaying gift-giving with some circles until after the holidays.
 Many families do so already due to busy schedules.

 “A lot of sales happen after Christmas, and you would be able to take advantage of those,” Wood said.